-Around 70 percent of people with diabetes have a certain degree of neuropathy; even in case, these people are asymptomatic.
+Around 70 percent of those with diabetes have a certain degree of neuropathy; even, in this case, these people are asymptomatic.

-Furthermore, people who have diabetes should check their fingers, hands, and feet on a regular basis.
+Furthermore, those who have diabetes should check their fingers, hands, and feet on a regular basis.
 In fact, they should watch out for particular damage or change.

 Neuropathy causes no or slow healing in these areas, which means that even a minor injury might lead to amputation in case the damage is not seen on time.